abhinav1312/cyberbully-detection-using-ml/README.md

-# Cyber bullying detection using various machine learning algorithm
+# Cyber bullying detection using various machine learning algorithms

 ### About the project
 + The main aim of the project is to detect hate speech, derogatory comments and messages over the internet.